abentley/oaf/README.md

 * `cat` command to retrieve old versions of files.
 * `fake-merge` to pretend to merge a branch, while actually making no changes to your local contents.
+* `squash-commit` convert the current set of commits into a single commit.
+* `ignore` ignores the specified files by updating .gitignore

 ### New commands as Git external commands
 All new commands can also be used as Git external commands, as long as the nit